-Navi Mumbai International Airport (NMIA) is a proposed greenfield international airport to be built on the National Highway (NH) 4B near Panvel, approximately 35km from Mumbai’s existing Chhatrapati Shivaji International Airport (CSIA).
+Navi Mumbai International Airport (NMIA) is a greenfield international airport being built on the National Highway (NH) 4B near Panvel, approximately 35km from Mumbai’s existing Chhatrapati Shivaji International Airport (CSIA).

 The new airport will be equipped with modern amenities and facilities for domestic and international passengers, as well as the capacity to transport cargo.

-The total investment required for the airport is estimated to be Rs162.43bn ($2.54bn), including Rs122.16bn ($1.91bn) to be spent on airport development and the remaining for pre-development activities such as land development, diversion of the Ulwe River, shifting of high-voltage transmission lines, and others.
+The total investment required for the airport is estimated to be Rs162.43bn ($2.54bn), including Rs122.16bn ($1.91bn) for airport development and the remaining for pre-development activities such as land development, diversion of the Ulwe River, shifting of high-voltage transmission lines, and others.

 A consortium led by GVK won the bid to develop the airport in February 2017.
 The bidder was Mumbai International Airport (MIAL), which is 74% owned by GVK.